fekaputra/ISWC_tutorial/README.md

 - Ensure you have Jupyter Notebook installed so you can run the notebooks locally.
 - Additionally, install GPU-compatible libraries (e.g., CUDA and cuDNN.

+### 3. OpenAI API Key
+- You need an OpenAI API Key.
+For the ISWC 2024 Tutorial, we will share the key in this [document](https://docs.google.com/document/d/1aoYihC6g0atDJDq7-UieDHIpJvBcvFQ-o2UPuukwGQA/edit?usp=sharing).